Trash stream: Gobzavr and Lyudmuryk

-Since 2016, blogger Andrey Yashin, known as Gobzavr, along with his mother Lyudmila Yashina, known as Lyudmuryk, started streaming on YouTube.
+Since 2016, blogger Andrey Yashin (also known as Gobzavr), along with his mother Lyudmila Yashina (known as Lyudmuryk), started streaming on YouTube.
 They drank alcohol and performed tasks for money, such as Andrey kissing his mother on the lips or smashing an egg on her head.
 Lyudmila often cursed viewers and feuded with fellow bloggers.

 On December 1, 2019, Gobzavr beat his mother with a champagne bottle during a stream.
 In a subsequent video, he publicly apologized.

-In February 2023, on Yashina's birthday, a coffin with a pig's head inside was delivered to her apartment door.
+In February, 2023, on Yashina's birthday, a coffin with a pig's head inside was delivered to her apartment door.

-In June 2023, a recording of a phone conversation was leaked, in which Lyudmila admitted that her son regularly beat her outside of streams.
-Hours later, she released a video denying these claims, but viewers noticed bruises on her arms poorly concealed with makeup.
-The incident was commented on by Ekaterina Mizulina, promising to take action against Andrey Yashin.
+In June of the same year, a recording of a phone conversation was leaked, in which Lyudmila admitted that her son regularly beat her outside of streams; hours later, she released a video denying these claims, but viewers noticed bruises on her arms poorly concealed with makeup.
+The incident was commented on by politician Ekaterina Mizulina, promising to take action against Andrey Yashin.

 Mops Dyadya Pyos

-In the summer of 2016, Ukrainian ex-prisoners Andrey Shchadylo and Sergey Novik, known as Mops Dyadya Pyos, started streaming, where Novik endured humiliation and beatings from Shchadylo for viewer donations.
-On October 30, Novik defecated on a cake and attempted to send it to Petro Poroshenko.
+In the summer of 2016, Ukrainian ex-prisoners Andrey Shchadylo and Sergey Novik (known as Mops Dyadya Pyos) started streaming, with Novik enduring humiliation and beatings from Shchadylo for viewer donations.
+On October 30, Novik defecated on a cake and attempted to send it to President Petro Poroshenko.
 In 2017, Shchadylo shot Mops in the head with a non-lethal gun for 50,000 rubles.
-On December 17, 2019, Mops died at 46 from pneumonia.

 Shkilla Team

-In December 2021, two trash-streamers, Arkady Starikov and Ivan Filatov, were sentenced to 2.6 and 2.3 years in a general regime colony for illegal actions during their streams in Bryansk.
+In December, 2021, two trash-streamers, Arkady Starikov and Ivan Filatov, were sentenced to respectively 2.6 and 2.3 years in a general regime colony for illegal actions during their streams in Bryansk.

 "Deputy" Valentin Ganichev

 In 2017, the channel owner of Tupa Splash, Vladislav "Demon" Pekonidi, started collaborating with "Deputy" Valentin Ganichev.
 In his streams, Demon intoxicated and abused Valentin.

 In 2020, a trash-streamer from Bryansk kidnapped Valentin and forced him to participate in streams where he was beaten, humiliated, intoxicated, and buried alive.
-In February 2023, Valentin and trash-streamer Vladimir Samovolkin, known as Pochta, were detained for expressing support for Ukraine during the Russian invasion on a stream.
-Valentin claimed he did it for a 1,000 ruble donation.
+In February 2023, Valentin and trash-streamer Vladimir Samovolkin (alias "Pochta") were detained for expressing support for Ukraine during the Russian invasion on a stream.
+Valentin claimed he did it for a 1,000-ruble donation.

 German Yagodka

-In March 2019, trash-streamer German Yagodka (Herman Aleksandrovich Vasilenko) uploaded a stream where he humiliated a veteran.
-On March 6, 2019, St. Petersburg police located and detained the blogger who urinated on the veteran.
+At the beginning of March, 2019, trash-streamer German Yagodka (real name: Herman Aleksandrovich Vasilenko) uploaded a stream where he humiliated a veteran by urinating on him.
+Soon, on the sixth of that month, Yagodka was then located and detained by the St. Petersburg police.

 On August 31, 2020, German Yagodka was beaten by a motorcyclist after he provocatively stepped onto the road while drunk, causing an accident.

-On January 2, 2024, it was reported that a group of trash-streamers, including VJLink, German Yagodka, and Vladislav Pekonidi, arrived in Thailand and immediately violated local laws, harassing people on live streams, and using substances, causing public outrage.
+On January 2, 2024, it was reported that a group of trash-streamers—including the aforementioned ones: VJLink, German Yagodka, and Vladislav Pekonidi—arrived in Thailand and immediately violated local laws on livestream, harassing locals, using obscene language, and making covert references to substances forbidden by local law (i.e., using slang to suggest he had drugs).